jeremycx/node-LDAP/README.md

 has attributes named after the LDAP attributes in the found record(s).
-Each attribute contains an array of values for that attribute (even if the attribute is single-valued - having to check typeof() before you can act on "anything* is a pet peeve of mine).
+Each attribute contains an array of values for that attribute (even if the attribute is single-valued - having to check typeof() before you can act on /anything/ is a pet peeve of mine).
 The exception to this rule is the 'dn' attribute - this is always a single-valued string.